The 12 Best Lawn Mower Brands of 2023

 This is evident in its ARC lithium 56-volt battery, which boasts a runtime of more than 60 minutes, the longest of any battery-powered mower on the market.
 When the battery is drained, it can recharge fully in just 1 hour.
 Those impressive stats, coupled with innovations like Select Cut, which allows the user to switch between three blade types, have made Ego one of the most respected battery-powered mower brands.

 Sweden-based Husqvarna is well known as a manufacturer of high-end outdoor power tools, with chainsaws being perhaps its most well-known product.
-While its lawn-care products include both walk-behind mowers and lawn tractors, the company is better known for its riding mowers, including tractors and zero-turn mowers.
+While its lawn-care products include walk-behind mowers, lawn tractors, and robotic lawn mowers, the company is better known for its riding mowers, including tractors and zero turn lawn mowers.

 Husqvarna’s product line is among the most durable and reliable brands on the market.
 They also include higher-end features, such as pedal-operated speed and direction control, ergonomic seating, and comfortable controls.
 Durability and cutting-edge features aren’t cheap, though.
 Husqvarna’s lawn mowers, like most of its outdoor tools, come at a premium price.